BenjaminPlanterose/UMtools/README.md

 ### Bivariate Gaussian Mixture Models (bGMMs)

-As we have seen in the previous section, the formation of clusters in the UM plane is a consistent feature of a genetic artefact.
-For this reason, we tested several clustering techniques in the U/M plane.
-The most succesful approach in cases where the number of expected clusters is known, were bivariate Gaussian mixture models (bGMMs).
-We wrapped the routines from the EMCluster library for straighforward deployment on epigenomic data.
-Here some case examples from K = {2, 3, 4, 5}.
+The formation of clusters in the U/M plane is a consistent feature of a genetic artefacts and meQTLs.
+To assign cluster identity to samples when the number of expected clusters is known (for example, after a U/M plot), we developed bivariate Gaussian mixture models (bGMMs).
+In such approach, we wrapped the routines from the EMCluster.
+Here are some examples:

 ```r
 set.seed(2); bGMM(M_U$M, M_U$U, "cg03398919", K = 2)